zemekeneng/liarsdice/README.md

         This means, player "A" called "two threes", player "B" called "three threes", player C called "liar".

-        rules contains the rules of the current game, you can ignore this.

         Your function should return an integer
         encoding the call, like, 23 for two threes,